Llantwit Major: Hillhead

 On the hillside of the Colhugh Valley there are a row of houses situated at Hillhead in Llantwit Major.
 The houses were built in the early years of the 19th century for the poor of the parish.
-With the introduction of the Poor Law Amendment Act of 1834, a workhouse was opened in Bridgend.
+With the introduction of the Poor Law Amendment Act 1834, a workhouse was opened in Bridgend.
 The houses became surplus to requirements and were then sold as private residences.
 Llantwit Major came under the Bridgend and Cowbridge Poor Law Union.
 Each unit was originally divided into two separate upper and lower accommodation, the upstairs entrance was from the west and the entrance to the lower accommodation came from the east.

 Education and sport

-The town is home to Llantwit Major F.C., a football club playing in the Cymru South.
-The club has enjoyed excellent success in recent years, winning Division Three in 2016/17, and Division Two in 2017/18.
-Manager Karl Lewis has built a successful squad of players, including Sam Snaith and Adam Roscrow who have gone on to play in the Welsh Premier League and English Football League respectively.
+The town is home to Llantwit Major A.F.C., a football club playing in the Cymru South.
+The club won Division Three in 2016/17, and Division Two in 2017/18.
+Sam Snaith and Adam Roscrow have gone on to play in the Welsh Premier League and English Football League respectively.

 Llanilltud Fawr Comprehensive School is the secondary school in the town.
 A fire gutted the building in October 1991 and a new building was constructed.
 The school has roughly 1300 pupils and around 85 full-time staff.
 Immediately adjacent is Llanilltud Fawr primary school, one of four primary schools in Llantwit, the others being Eagleswell primary school, Ysgol Dewi Sant and St. Illtyd's primary school.

 Facilities at the Llantwit Major leisure centre include a small swimming pool, large and small sports halls, the LifeStyle Fitness Studio, sunbed facilities, conference room and bar.
 The Llantwit Major Rugby Football Club, which played its first match against Cowbridge Rugby Football Club in 1889, fields two senior, one youth (U/19) and eight mini/junior teams, and plays in Division Four of the Welsh Rugby Union leagues.
 Other sports clubs represent association football, cricket and running.